peterdieleman/papermod/content/posts/software/intellij_checking_in_idea.md

 # searchHidden: false
 ---

-## How to share config between developers
+## How to share config between developers?

 Q: Can we check in (parts of) the .idea folder as in VS Code?